U. S. Horticultural Research Laboratory

 Telephone: (772) 462-5919

-I use molecular, cellular, and statistical knowledge for the use and development of in vitro breeding methods for plant breeding, with a specific emphasis on citrus.
+I use molecular, cellular, and statistical knowledge for the use and development of in vitro methods for plant breeding and horticultural applications, with a specific emphasis on citrus.
 In vitro methods are useful for creating plant types that are difficult or impossible to create using conventional methods.
-Examples include transgenics, single-cell derived mutants, haploids and dihaploid homozygotes, parasexual hybrids, plastid and mitochondrial cybrids, triploids and other polyploids, pathogen-free germplasm, mass clonal propagaton, and germplasm storage and conservation.
+Application examples include transgenics, single-cell derived mutants, haploids and dihaploid homozygotes, parasexual hybrids, plastid and mitochondrial cybrids, triploids and other polyploids, pathogen-free germplasm, mass clonal propagation, and germplasm storage and conservation.

 B.S. in Horticulture (Plant Breeding & Genetics) - The Pennsylvania State University

 Ph.D. in Plant Breeding & Genetics - Michigan State University